The engine has two hydraulic tensioners of the same design - for the upper and lower chain

 The figure shows the hydraulic chain tensioner in the non-working ("charged") state, when the retaining ring keeps the plunger from moving.

-The hydraulic tensioner is installed on the engine in a "charged" state.
+The hydraulic tensioner is installed on the engine in a charged state.

 Under the action of a spring and oil flowing through the valve from the engine lubrication system, the plunger presses on the tensioner shoe and keeps the chain taut.

-As the chain stretches and the tensioner shoe wears, the plunger moves further out of the body, the locking ring moves into the next annular groove on the body, preventing the plunger from moving in the opposite direction.
+As the chain stretches and the idler shoe wears, the plunger moves further out of the body, the locking ring moves into the next annular groove on the body, preventing the plunger from moving in the opposite direction.

 When the chain hits the tensioner shoe (for example, when changing the engine operating mode), the plunger moves back into the housing by the width of the groove for the locking ring.
 At the same time, he compresses the spring.